dreyliky/ngx-os/src/app/library/docs/get-started.md

 Now, let's try to display some component:

-`app.component.html`
+In your `app.component.html`:
 ```html
 <os-button>Hello world!</os-button>
 ```

 You won't see any styles applied at this time.
 Let's fix it!

----

 ### Setup styling

 **Quick start.
 Add everything at once:**

-In `angular.json` you need to define path to themes you want to use in your project.
+In your `angular.json` you need to define path to themes you want to use in your project.
 You can check list of all available themes in `Theme` section.
 ```json
 {